LivTel/Docker_Loki/README.md

 Uses the official docker images of Loki and Alloy from Grafana.

 Only things here are the compose file and a single server config for each of Loki and Alloy.
-The compose mounts the external NAS and writs all data into there.
-That means all Loki databases persist externally and you can stop and start theis docker whenever you like ithout loss of data.
+The compose mounts the external NAS and writes all data into there.
+That means all Loki databases persist externally and you can stop and start this docker whenever you like without loss of data.

 # Instructions